GPS Spoofing Attacks on Automated Frequency Coordination System in Wi-Fi 6E and Beyond: Security Analysis of The AFC System

 \subsection{Overview of GPS Spoofing}

-The Global Positioning System (GPS) provides high-precision localization and time synchronization services across the globe.
-A GPS receiver determines its position by measuring the time it takes for signals to travel from multiple satellites in orbit.
-Each satellite transmits a unique, time-stamped signal.
-The receiver's internal clock calculates the travel time and, by extension, the distance to each satellite.
-With data from at least four satellites, it can pinpoint its three-dimensional location (latitude, longitude, and altitude) and precise time.
-Modern civilian GPS can achieve a locating accuracy within 5 meters and a time synchronization accuracy of less than 30 nanoseconds relative to Coordinated Universal Time (UTC) \cite{gpsgov2022accuracy}.
+The Global Positioning System (GPS) provides high-precision location and time synchronization.
+A receiver determines its position by calculating the travel time of unique, time-stamped signals from multiple satellites.
+By using data from at least four satellites, it can establish its three-dimensional location and the precise time.
+Today's civilian GPS is accurate to within 5 meters and 30 nanoseconds of Coordinated Universal Time (UTC) \cite{gpsgov2022accuracy}.

 However, the civilian GPS signals are not authenticated.
 That opens a door for GPS Spoofing attacks.
 Anyone can generate GPS signals and transmit them to a GPS receiver.
 The receiver cannot differentiate between the signal coming from a valid satellite and the signal coming from an attacker.
-Also, since the signals are transmitted from the satellite, the received power on the ground is extremely low ($<$ -100 dBm), making overshadowing the legitimate GPS signals easy.
+Also, since the signals are transmitted from the satellite, the received power on the ground is extremely low ($<$ -100 dBm) \cite{akos1996design}, making overshadowing the legitimate GPS signals easy.
 An attacker can use a cheap commercial-off-the-shelf SDR to transmit the GPS signals and perform an attack.

 As shown in Figure \ref{fig:GPS_spoofing}, an attacker can simulate the received GPS signals for an arbitrary location and use a specialized transmitter or a SDR to transmit the signal to the victim GPS receiver.
 With the received spoofing signals, the victim receiver will calculate its location as the spoofed location.
 For example, in the spoofed location, the receiver is expected to receive GPS signals from satellites A and B. The attacker generates these signals and sends them to the victim receiver.
 Since the victim receives the GPS signal from satellites A and B, it determines that it is at the spoofed location.